palberico/usa-scoops/replit.md

 ## Recent Changes

 - 2024-11-15: Redesigned Signup Flow and Styling
-  - Complete redesign of signup page with navy blue gradient background matching landing page theme
+  - Complete redesign of signup page with clean background
   - New 4-step signup flow (was 3 steps):
     * Step 1: Zip code validation ONLY (no account creation required)
     * Success modal shows "Yay!
 You're in our service area!" message